qiyuanbillwu/ImmersedLayers.jl/README.md

 f = H(χ) f⁺ + H(-χ) f⁻

-where χ is a level set function, taking a positive value on the + side of the surface and negative value on the - side.
+where χ is a level set function, taking a positive value on the + side of the surface and a negative value on the - side.
 The χ=0 level set implicitly defines the surface.
 Also, the gradient of χ is proportional to the unit normal vector, **n**.
 In fact, we can always choose this function so that it *is* the local normal.

 A really neat thing happens when we take a spatial derivative of f.
 For example, the gradient:

 ∇f = H(χ) ∇f⁺  + H(-χ) ∇f⁻ + δ(χ)n(f⁺ - f⁻)

 Then, we get a masked form of the gradient fields of f on either side, *plus* a term involving the jump in f across the surface, times the normal vector, times the Dirac delta function δ(χ).
 This last factor is the immersion operator: it immerses the surface jump in f into the higher-dimensional space.
-Other derivatives (e.g., curl, divergence of vector fields) lead to immersion similar terms.
-If we the divergence of the gradient above, we get a Poisson equation with two immersion terms:
+Other derivatives (e.g., curl, divergence of vector fields) lead to similar immersion terms.
+If we take the divergence of the gradient above, we get a Poisson equation with two immersion terms:

 ∇²f = H(χ) ∇²f⁺ + H(-χ) ∇²f⁻ + δ(χ)n⋅(∇f⁺ - ∇f⁻) +  ∇⋅[δ(χ)n(f⁺ - f⁻)]